Our french style apricot jam is all-natural with real fruits.

 This is a reliable method in Europe and we even sell our jam on the farmers market.

-Just know that the FDA in the US recommends to further sterilize the full jar in a water bath.
+Just know that the FDA in the US recommends to further sterilize the full jam in the jar by doing the water bath canning technique.
 You can do that if you want, I don't do it because it hasn't been necessary.

 The Jam is good for over 10 months if you follow my instructions and work in a clean environment.